ballerina-platform/ballerina-lang/docs/style_guide/statements.md

   }
   ```

-### Match Patterns
+### Match Patterns Clause

-* All patterns should block-indent.
+* All pattern clauses should block-indent on its own line.
-* There should be space around `=>`.
+* There should be a single space before and after `=>`.
-* If pattern only contains one statement it is recommended to put all in a single line.
+* If pattern clause only contains one statement it is recommended to place pattern clause on a single line.

   ```ballerina
   function foo(string | int | boolean a) returns string {